 The most important users are forestry organisations, wood manufacturing industries, ministries and the European Union.
-The principles for compiling (simplified) Economic Accounts for Forestry are described in section 1.1.

 From 2012 and onwards Statistics Denmark has published figures on the number of forestry farms by size and regions meaning that the survey now also describes the structure in the Danish forestry sector.